daveth/makespherical/README.md

 The visual center of the entity may also be offset by a given vector.

 ## License

-Copyright (C) 2012 David 'Falcqn' Hepworth [davidhepp2@gmail.com] All rights not explicitly granted are reserved.
+Copyright (C) 2013 David 'Falcqn' Hepworth

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and assosciated files (the "software") to use the software without restriction in any and all compatible environments, regardless of whether the use is part of a for-profit organisation or not.
-The software itself may UNDER NO CIRCUMSTANCES be sold, traded or monetised in any fashion whatsoever.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The software may NOT be reuploaded to any distributor or redistributed at all unless given express written consent by all authors and copyright holders.
-The software is free to modify for personal use, including but not limited to use on servers whether they be "for-profit" organisations or not, provided that this license is left unaltered in any way.
-Again, the software itself may UNDER NO CIRCUMSTANCES be sold, traded or monetised in any fashion whatsoever.
-Any modifications of the software may not be distributed unless either express written consent is given by the authors and copyright holders, or the modifications are part of a "FORK" on the website "GitHub".

-The software and all of its assets included are property of their respective author(s).
-The software is provided "As-Is" without warranty of any kind, express or implied, including but not limited to the warranties of fitness for a particular purpose and noninfringement.
-In no event shall the authors or copyright holders be held liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise arising from, out of, or in connection with the software or the use of other dealings in the software.
-Under no circumstances may this license be removed from any of the Software's files, documentation or code.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES
+OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF
+OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## TL;DR for the license

-You can't sell this, but it's okay to use on your servers even if the servers are for profit.
-It's okay to modify the code FOR YOUR OWN USE, but you can not upload this or the modified version anywhere.
-You're not allowed to remove the license from the files, or change it at all.
-If you want to redistribute either this addon, or any modified versions of it, feel free to either fork the repository on GitHub, or email me at davidhepp2@gmail.com and we'll talk about it ;)
+Do what you want as long as you include the original copyright, and you can't blame me if your computer is blown up by aliens